simonguest/android-btxfr/README.md

 * *DATA_PROGRESS_UPDATE* - Data is being received by the other device.
 The message contains the progress of the data.
 * *DATA_RECEIVED* - Data has been fully received by the other device.
 The message will contain the actual payload (a byte stream of the image, video, etc.)

-There are other message types to handle failure condition.
+There are other message types to handle failure conditions.

 The client thread works in a similar fashion.
 Invoke the client thread, passing the paired bluetooth device and handler.
 The handler will be called with the following messages: